“A rescue on the edge of the impossible" – French sailor saved from capsized keelboat

 The sea was rough and night had fallen, so the divers aboard the Salvamento Marítimo rescue ship that responded attached buoyancy balloons to the boat to stop it from sinking and waited until morning.

-Rescuers have described the euphoria of hearing banging from inside the hull after a diver was winched onto the ship’s hull to seek signs of life.
+Rescuers have described the euphoria of hearing banging from inside the hull after a diver was winched onto the upturned vessel to seek signs of life.

 Yachtsman Laurent Camprubi has thanked the Maritime Rescue Co-ordination Centre (MRCC) Finisterre controllers, Ardentia Marine divers from the Fene base and Babcock-based pilots and rescuers of the Helimer helicopter.